codeaffen/codeaffen.org/_posts/2022-01-01-github-actions-containerized-services.md

 ## Part two - local phpipam installation

 After having a working pytest setup for running our tests more easily we go on to provide a toolchain for setting up a local phpipam installation.
 This will give developers and contributors a working phpipam installation to test their modules against.
-We decided to use [docker](https://www.docker.com){:target="_blank"} and [docker-compose](https://docs.docker.com/compose/){:target="_blank"} for this purpose as we can easily start different containers for database and phpipam and alse tear them down after the tests are done.
+We decided to use [docker](https://www.docker.com){:target="_blank"} and [docker-compose](https://docs.docker.com/compose/){:target="_blank"} for this purpose as we can easily start different containers for database and phpipam and also tear them down after the tests are done.

 ### docker-compose.yml